Old Red Lion, Islington: Notable past productions

 Nina Raine, winner of the 2006 Most Promising Playwright Award, staged her first show, Rabbit, at the Old Red Lion Theatre in March to April 2006.
 Who is Eddie Linden, a play based upon Sebastian Barker's biography of poet and editor Eddie Linden, was staged in 1995.

+Mischief Theatre's The Play That Goes Wrong, which has run in the West End since 2014 as well as touring internationally, received its premiere at the Old Red Lion in 2012.